RussianNLP/MOROCCO/tfidf/README.md

 done
 ```

 Infer.
 Use TERRa classifiers for LiDiRus.
+Omit classifier weights for MuSeRC and RuCos.

 ```bash
 mkdir -p data/infer